Skip to main content

 Managing Wadjemup’s heritage locations

 Wadjemup’s heritage assets and locations are integral to the island’s history, and tell the story of how the island has evolved throughout the years.
-Managing and maintaining these well-known locations are an important part of promoting Rottnest Island as a significant tourism destination.
+Managing and maintaining these well-known locations are an important part of promoting Wadjemup as a significant tourism destination.

 These include: